ALikhachev/kapifence/README.md

 }
 ```

-[How to generate token on GitHub](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic)(you need only `read:packages` scope)
+[How to generate token on GitHub](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).
+You need only the `read:packages` scope.

 2) In `build.gradle.kts` add KapiFence plugin: